 Buddies In Bad Times Theatre is arguably the world’s longest-running and largest queer theatre, but it’s also a hot spot for a fun night out on the town.
 On Saturday nights, the theatre transforms into “Buddies After Hours,” a wild dance party featuring top-40 tunes, epic drag shows, queer party anthems and DJ performances.
 The best part?
 All bar proceeds benefit the theatre directly, which helps support LGBTQ arts and community programming.

-When it comes to unique nightlife in Toronto, it doesn’t get any cooler than Chill Ice House—a night club made entirely of ice.
+When it comes to unique nightlife in Toronto, it doesn’t get any cooler than Gatsby's Speakeasy, a night club made entirely of ice.
 This sub-zero lounge is kept at a chilly negative five degrees Celsius and the walls, bar, booths and furniture are all carved out of ice.
 Enjoy a frosty and refreshing cocktail served in icicle glasses while posing for selfies beside impressive ice sculptures.
 If it gets too frigid, retreat to the heated bar in the back for a round of hot drinks and tasty snacks.
 Worry not, insulated capes and gloves are provided.

 Don’t be fooled by the name, this is not a kinky club from Eyes Wide Shut.
 Bovine Sex Club has been a Toronto establishment for over 25 years, acting as ground zero for the city’s retro, rock, punk, metal and indie music scenes.
-It’s also a stomping ground for big names like U2, Foo Fighters, Pink and The Offspring, as well as TIFF after-parties.
-Depending on the night, the club may feature live music or a DJ spinning tunes—just check the events schedule in advance.
-Pro-tip: check out the really cool rooftop tiki bar.
+It’s also a stomping ground for big names like U2, Foo Fighters, P!nk and The Offspring, as well as TIFF after-parties.
+Depending on the night, the club may feature live music or a DJ spinning tunes – just check the events schedule in advance.
+Pro-tip: spend some time on the really cool rooftop tiki bar.